Stoya: Acting

+In 2009, Stoya appeared in her first non-erotic film project as Kamikazi Shegun 5000 in the award-winning 48 Hour Film Project short film "The Kingpin of Pain".

-Stoya appears as a main cast member in the 2016 mainstream lesbian fantasy series Dagger Kiss.
+Stoya appears as a main cast member in the 2016 lesbian fantasy series Dagger Kiss.

 In February 2018, Stoya starred in the Serbian sci-fi film A.I.
 Rising (also known as Ederlezi Rising) in the role of the android, Nimani, on a space mission with a cosmonaut played by Slovenian actor Sebastian Cavazza.
 The two become romantically entwined when the cosmonaut starts to believe there might be something human inside his android companion.

-In 2018, Stoya launched the website zerospaces.com with her business partner, comedian Mitcz Marzoni.
-Zerospaces describes itself as a "sexually explicit media project" with videos, photosets and articles pertaining to sex and sexuality.
-Though Stoya indicated in February 2020 that the platform would move to a monthly release schedule in April of that year, by July, only one 2020 issue of Zerospaces had been released.